 La Roche à l’Appel marks the core of the geographical reserve.
 Two ways lead to its top, 360 meters high.
 The display over the Ardenne timberland and the initial two cuestas is certainly justified regardless of the exertion.

-This is a short yet extraordinary hike in the ensured natural zone, Ardenne et Gaume, where the land development where park Roche à l’Appel is situated.
+One of the short yet extraordinary trekking places in Belgium, Ardenne et Gaume is the place where Roche à l’Appel is situated.
 A composition of woods and profitable herbal nature make this zone astoundingly rich and differing.
 Geography darlings can spend an extremely educational day around the antiquated town of Muno before achieving the focal point of the geographical park which offers two distinct trails diving into a thick blended forest offering amazing all-encompassing perspectives of Southern Ardennes, a couple of steps from the French border.

 Suggested Read: Belgium Food: The 10 Mouth-Watering Delicacies You Must Try!